astDeniss/am_assignment/README.md

 1. Make sure nothing is running on port 8000
 2. Navigate in your terminal to the project's root directory
-3. Rut the following command:
+3. Run the following command:

         docker-compose run web python manage.py migrate
 4. Start the docker container: